By Penny M Aug 15, 2023 11:02:00 AM

 SEO Tip 1- Optimize website page titles

 A page title, or title tag, is an HTML element that accurately and concisely describes the page’s content.
 They are the second most important SEO element after content.
 A good title tag is about 50-60 characters and includes the right keywords.
-It is typically displayed as the clickable headline in the Google search results.
+It is typically displayed as a clickable headline in the Google search results.
 It is not the headline displayed on the actual website page.
 However, in some cases, it makes sense to repeat the same headline in both places.

 Why page titles are important for SEO